-In this article, we'll have a look at the speaker measurement process using Reference 4 Measure app (generating the speaker calibration profiles) and then see how to apply those profiles in Reference 4 Systemwide app and Reference 4 DAW plugin to calibrate your speaker system.
+In this article, we'll have a look at the speaker measurement process using the Reference 4 Measure app (generating the speaker calibration profiles) and then see how to apply those profiles in the Reference 4 Systemwide app and Reference 4 DAW plugin to calibrate your speaker system.

 System & hardware requirements

 - Stereo speaker setup, you can also calibrate with a subwoofer in a 2.1 stereo configuration

 - Audio interface (sound card) with +48v Phantom Power and 44.1 kHz sample rate capability

 - XLR cable to connect the microphone to your audio interface (not included in our product bundles)

 - XREF 20 measurement microphone.
 Get here or use a third-party omnidirectional measurement mic (vocal and instrument mics will NOT work; USB mics are not supported)

 - Reference 4 Studio Edition software installed.
 Buy here / Download here / Free trial here (requires Windows 7 or higher / MacOS 10.9 or higher):

 Measure app is a highly accurate and user-friendly tool for speaker calibration; it is designed to perform in both domestic and professional studio environments.
 It will guide you through the process providing the necessary audio setup and visual instructions, as well as troubleshooting tips.
 It features an advanced system for detecting any incorrect settings or other errors that you might encounter, so it is important to trust the software and let the Measure app do the heavy lifting for you!